ninoseki/mitaka/README.md

 ![eyecatch](./examples/eyecatch.png)

-Mitaka is an OSINT friendly Chrome extension which can:
+Mitaka is an OSINT friendly browser extension which can:

 - Extract & refang IoC from a block of text
   - E.g. `example[.]com` to `example.com`